 Right after the procedure, the staff will monitor you for side effects, such as a headache or rash.

-Some dietary changes may be advised to help remove the metal from your body.
+Some dietary changes may be advised to help remove the metal from the body.
 It will also be important to avoid further exposure.

 Call Your Doctor